PatternsTechGit/PT_ServerSideValidation-with-AutoMapper/README.md

 ## **Backend Implementation**
 Follow the below steps to implement backend code for Server Side validation with AutoMapper

-### **Step 1: Create an Account Request DTO with Validations on the Properties**
+## Step 1: **Create an Account Request DTO with Validations on the Properties**

- **Create a new folder RequestDTO** in the Entities project of the solution project. **Create a new file** `AccountRequestDTO.cs` inside this folder  which will acts as a DTO to open the account for a user.
+ Create a new folder **RequestDTO** in the Entities project of the solution project. **Create a new file** `AccountRequestDTO.cs` inside this folder  which will acts as a DTO to open the account for a user.

  ### **What is a DTO?**
 A DTO (Data Transfer Object) **defines part or all of data defined by the underlying Domain object**.
-Note that data from different domain objects can be represented in a single DTO, that's actually one of the major benefits for having DTO.
+Note that data from different domain objects can be represented by using a single DTO, that's actually one of the major benefits for having DTO.

  The code for this DTO is given below.
  ```cs